BUGKINGG/VideoMind/README.md

-## Yesterday, all my troubles seemed to far away
+## Yesterday, all my troubles seemed so far away